gfel/cordova-hot-code-push-cli/README.md

   Should trigger reload for build: 2015.09.07-10.12.31
   ```

-  This means that `cordova-hcp` detected your changes, executed `build` command and sent notification via socket to the connected users.
+  This means that `cordova-hcp-oss` detected your changes, executed `build` command and sent notification via socket to the connected users.

 5. On the mobile side plugin captures `new release` event through the socket and loads it from the server.